Leehurst Swan School, Salisbury

-What?
-Where?
-Located in a quiet residential neighbourhood overlooking Salisbury, with eye-catching views of the cathedral, Leehurst Swan is an all-through, co-ed day school for Reception children to Year 11 which, with its original Victorian family home main building plus fresh and modern new builds, combines a homely atmosphere with a shipshape sense of purposeful activity.
+With its original Victorian family home main building plus fresh and modern new builds, combines a homely atmosphere with a shipshape sense of purposeful activity.
 The air feels clean up here and the space deceptively large with the 250 or so pupils (around 150 in the prep and 100 in the senior school) all roomily contained in the six-acre site.
-The nursery isn’t run by the school anymore but it is still there on site for the working parents’ dream one-stop drop.
-Leehurst Swan is all set up for the two working parent families and goes out of its way to make life easy for them with bus services and train station pick-ups.

-Facilities: There’s a nice mix of traditional and modern at Leehurst Swan.
-The school’s history stretches back 100 years with a convent school and sisters, a boys’ prep and a Miss Swanton all in the mix.
-But while it keeps its historic patina, the school feels like a very contemporary educational offering.
-The prep has been transformed in recent years with a substantial injection of new architecture in the shape of the Centenary Building, a fabulous space for Reception to Year 6 which has got to be the nicest smelling school building I’ve ever been in.
-There’s not a whiff of institutional, er, whiff here and the other senses are treated gently too.
+FACILITIES: There’s a nice mix of traditional and modern at Leehurst Swan.
+The school’s history stretches back 100 years with a convent school and a boys’ prep in the mix.
+But while it keeps its historic patina, the school feels like a contemporary educational offering.
+The prep has been transformed in recent years with a substantial injection of new architecture in the shape of the Centenary Building, a space for Reception to Year 6 which has got to be the nicest smelling school building I’ve ever been in.
+There’s no whiff of institution here and the other senses are treated gently too.
 All the classrooms are light and airy, and despite being full of young kids, it’s quiet!
 It’s also the perfect temperature with a fancy heating system that keeps it just so at all times.
-I was really impressed by the sense of calm which I’m sure the building in part engenders.
+There was a sense of calm which I’m sure the building in part engenders.

-The senior school in the old building is more of a warren, but classrooms have been systematically refurbished so they all feel fresh and bright, and there is a brand spanking new library.
+The senior school in the old building is more of a warren, but classrooms have been systematically refurbished so they all feel fresh and bright, and there’s a new library.
 The drama and music departments have a great space too, in the shape of Walker Hall.
-All the pupils come here for music lessons and everyone gets involved in performances, be it spring concerts, nativity plays or full-on, all-singing, all-dancing productions.
+All the pupils come here for music lessons and everyone gets involved in performances.
 Year 11 also has a Common Room, just for them.